Chirag-ahir/JAVA-All-Basic/README.md

   Whats is ThreadGroup?<br>
   A ThreadGroup represents a set of threads.
 It offers a convenient way to manage groups of threads as a unit.

+  What is Deadlock in java?<br>
+  Deadlock in Java is a condition where two or more threads are blocked forever, waiting for each other.

+  What is thread leakage ?<br>
+  Thread leakage is when we dont close the thread properly then the number of unused threads grows with time.